Two New Schools planned for Central Park

 So you have decided to sell your home, congratulations.
 You have hired a realtor and come up with a compelling price based on the comparable properties that have sold in the area.
 You have painstakingly gone through the house to remove as much furniture as possible while still making the home feel warm and relaxing.
 You have spent countless hours cleaning and organizing so that everything in the house is purposefully placed.
 The yard is immaculate and the entrance is inviting.

-How much will Stapleton property value increase when light rail completes
+How much will Central Park property value increase when light rail completes

 This is a question I have been curious about for some time.
 It seems logical that in a neighborhood as active as ours that the benefit of light rail will be profound.
 Not only will it allow of easy car-free access to the airport it will afford stress-free travel to and from downtown.